 Also, please let us know in the comments if there are any pieces of survival gear we’ve missed and you think should be added to the list.
 I’m sure there are plenty of value items we’ve forgotten!

-1. Survival Gear Tools List
+1. Survival Gear List of Tools

 Most of the items on this list are must-have survival gear pieces.
 With the proper tools, you can typically make your own shelter in case you need to, or fix one that you already have.
 Good survival tools can also help you to gather wood for creating fire for heat and to cook with, which is why tools are the very first thing on our list.